wp-plugins/video-thumbnails/readme.txt

 === Video Thumbnails ===
 Contributors: sutherlandboswell
 Donate link: http://sutherlandboswell.com
-Tags: Video, YouTube, Vimeo, Thumbnails
-Requires at least: 3.0
+Tags: Video, YouTube, Vimeo, Blip.tv, Thumbnails Requires at least: 3.0
 Tested up to: 3.0.1
-Stable tag: 0.3
+Stable tag: 0.5

 Video Thumbnails is a simple plugin that makes it easier to display video thumbnails in your template.